-Recall the motivating example from §14 in which a global identifier with the mutable field count let us neatly keep track of how many times the tree_max function had been called.
+Recall the motivating example from §14 in which a global identifier with the mutable field count let us neatly keep track of how many times the tree\max function had been called.
 There are several drawbacks of using a single, global reference.
 First, if we want to have multiple different counters, each of which is used to track the usage of a different function, we have to name each of the counters at the top level of the program.
-What's worse, each function that uses such a counter would need to have to be modified in a slightly different way-we might have to write global1.count <- global1.count + 1 in one function.
+What's worse, each function that uses such a counter would need to have to be modified in a slightly different way-we might have to write global1.count <- global1.count + 1 in one function and the nearly identical global2.count <- global2.count +1 in another function.
 Supposing that we might also sometimes want to decrement the counters, or reset them to 0 at various points throughout the program, keeping track of which global identifier to use can quickly become quite a hassle.